wotbrew/clafka/README.md

 So for example, if the leader for a partition changes, you should expect `fetch` to throw a `kafka.common.NotLeaderForPartitionException`.

+At which point, if you wanted to continue fetching from that partition, you would have to construct a new `consumer`.

 #### Fetching a seq